Does the Bible contradict itself?

 But we need to get out of our 21st-century mind for a minute.
 Think about when you are having a conversation with a friend about a road trip.
 They might ask how far are you traveling?
 You say 800 miles.
 In reality, you are actually trading 756 miles.
 But 800 just sounds better and the point of the story is still there.
 It’s very possible that in this instance that is what is happening.
 Sometimes we have to read by the rules of normal conversation, not a precise account.
 But the reality is we don’t know for sure why these differences are present.

 Another example often pointed to is in Joshua 10:40 in which the Bible says Joshua took the whole land and left no Canaanite alive.
 But later on in Joshua 13:1-7 we see that some Canaanites were still alive.
 If we read it as a textbook spewing facts this would be a contradiction.
 But if we read Joshua 10 as a statement of victory that contains some rhetoric overemphasizing the victory, it makes more sense.
 If Joshua 10 is saying they experienced an overwhelming victory as an exaggeration it makes sense.
 We use the same principle when our team wins a game by a large margin.
 We destroyed them.
 Well, no they weren’t actually destroyed, it’s an exaggeration to show how badly they were beaten.

 We Don’t Need To Defend the Bible

 I believe every person should examine the Bible to see for themselves if it’s trustworthy.
+Each person should ask the question, does the Bible contradict itself?
 I don’t need to defend it, it can do that itself.
 We shouldn’t feel the need to have an answer for every single apparent contradiction in the Bible.

 But let me give you a little more reason to trust in the Bible.